claudio-ferraro/tempo-time-tracker-for-firefox/README.md

 - Refresh the page
 - Check if the extension is enabled in `about:addons`

-**"Failed to log time"**
+**Issue search not working**
-- Verify you have permission to log time on the selected issue
+- Verify you have access to the Jira project
 - Check your internet connection
-- Ensure your Tempo subscription is active
+- Try signing out and signing in again

 ### Reporting Bugs